abeni-al7/aben-wc/docs/architecture.md

 The `FileIO` struct acts as the controller.
 It handles the interaction with the user via the command line.
 -   **Responsibilities**:
     -   Parsing command-line flags (e.g., `-c` for byte count, `-l` for line count, `-w` for word count, `-m` for character count).
+    -   Handling the default case (no flags) by calculating line, word, and byte counts.
     -   Validating arguments (ensuring a file path is provided).
     -   Routing requests to the appropriate service method.
     -   Formatting and printing the results to `stdout`.